himannamdari/DSFX-RFFI-Analyzer/README.md

 Dependencies: Install the necessary dependencies.
 You can find a list in the requirements.txt file.
 Usage: Explore the example notebooks in the examples directory to see how to use DSFX-RFFI-Analyzer for your data analysis tasks.

 Contributions: We welcome contributions!
-If you have suggestions, bug fixes, or new features to add, please submit a pull request
+If you have suggestions, bug fixes, or new features to add, please submit a pull request.

+To acquire the main training file, please send me an email with the subject GitHub DSFX main data request.

 Documentation